-End: dec 2021
+End: dec 2024

 Start: jan 2019

 |Start - end date

 |Division of Environment and Natural Resources

 |The Research Council of Norway (HAVBRUK2)

+The linearity of nutrient flows in aquaculture, partly originating from land-based feed production, makes current fish farming practices highly unsustainable.
+Using feed residues and faeces of farmed fish (fish sludge) as a fertiliser product in agriculture, can contribute to closing nutrient cycles.
 So far, the development of treatment technologies for fish sludge has mainly been motivated by keeping costs low and by reducing odour, rather than by producing high-quality fertiliser products.
-The coming fertiliser regulation is expected to impose the need for transportable fish sludge products to avoid soil accumulation of phosphorus in Western Norway.
-Therefore, both aquaculture, agriculture and policy makers are in need of more knowledge on how to develop recycling fertiliser products based on fish sludge that can replace the use of mineral fertiliser in agriculture.
+The coming fertiliser regulation is expected to impose the need for transportable fish sludge products to avoid further soil accumulation of phosphorus in husbandry-dense areas.
+Therefore, both aquaculture, agriculture and policy makers are in need of more knowledge on how to develop recycling fertiliser products based on fish sludge, which can be transported to areas demanding extra phosphorus fertiliser.